Psalms For Life

 12 I will yet fulfill my vows to you, God

-and offer sacrifices to thank you
+and offer sacrifices to thank you.

-13 because you’ve delivered me from death
+13 Because you’ve delivered me from death

-kept my feet from stumbling.
+and kept my feet from stumbling

 in the light of life.